ctkjose/robobo3dr1plus/sunlus8.md

 ## Cooling Fans ##

 The Cooling Fan on the S8 is a 40mm x 40mm x 10mm fan.
-It is a 24V and shoul be rated around 0.6A.
+It is a 24V and should be rated around 0.6A.

 ## Power Supply ##